DeNA/mobilize-server/README.md

 Overview
 -----------

-* Mobilize-ssh adds capistrano deploys and whenever cron scripts to Mobilize.
+* mobilize-server adds capistrano deploys, whenever cron support, and general usability to mobilize gems.

 <a name='section_Configure'></a>
 Configure